tigera/operator/hack/gen-csv/README.md

 # Generating ClusterServiceVersions (CSV) and CSV bundles

+This document gives a brief overview of:
+- ClusterServiceVersions
+- CSV bundles
+- operator upgrades via OLM
-This document gives a brief overview of ClusterServiceVersions, CSV bundles, and the files in this directory that are used to generate them.
+- the files in this directory that are used to generate them.

 ## Overview